jake-stewart/tablescript-python/README.md

 Columns are separated by `|` characters, and rows by newlines.

 ### Merging
-Column merging is denoted with `<` at the start of a column.
+Column merging is denoted with `<` at the start of a cell.

-Row merging is denoted with `^` at the start of a column.
+Row merging is denoted with `^` at the start of a cell.

 ### Configuring
-A cell can be configured by with a `?` at the start of a column.
+A cell can be configured by with a `?` at the start of a cell.
 Any characters after, until whitespace or a separator, will be parsed as configuration options.
 The configuration options are as follows:
 * `l`: left alignment
 * `c`: center alignment